PegahAdt/GraSSPlas/README.md

 This branch contains the instructions to generate the pseudolabels required for GraSSPlas.

 In order to generate plasmid pseudolabels, we obtain a dataset of 4 types of genes and proteins: replicon genes and origin of transfer genes and matepair formation proteins and mobility proteins.
 I mapped these proteins onto the short read contigs using BLAST using the gene/protein sequences as queries and the contigs as the references.
 An identity threshold of 0.8 has been used; so, there has to be at least 80% agreement between the query and reference sequences.
-Additionally, to ensure that most of the query sequences (genes or proteins) have been matched to the references (contigs), I have used a coverage threshold of 0.8.
+Additionally, to ensure that most of the query sequences (genes or proteins) have been matched to the references (contigs), I have used a coverage threshold of 0.6.
-Note that the coverage threshold is currently hard-coded.
-But, I will be changing it to be a user-provided parameter​.

 Once all these mappings have been obtained, we look for the "hits".
 So, if any gene/protein has been mapped to a contig sequence, that contig is assigned the label plasmid.